dauwhe/zero-labs/web-publications-explainer.md

 How do we bind this collection of resources together?
 We need a list of the primary resources, with a default order.
 That's an ordered list of URLs, which can be semantically represented by the HTML ```nav``` element.

 Define the URL of a web publication to be the URL of this “index” document which contains the ```nav```.

+## Motivations

+Why HTML?
+Why ```nav```?

+1. Ease of authoring.
+HTML is the lingua franca of the web.
+We shouldn't require an author to learn JSON to do something that HTML can do.

+2. Accessibility.
+WCAG requires [multiple ways](https://www.w3.org/TR/2008/REC-WCAG20-20081211/#navigation-mechanisms-mult-loc) to navigate multi-document web sites.
+A table of contents is a [primary way](https://www.w3.org/TR/2016/NOTE-WCAG20-TECHS-20161007/G64) to provide such navigation, and is available to assistive technology.
+CSS can help clarify the document structure, or help personalize for users (for example, providing high- or low-contrast options).

+3. Fallback behaviour.
+A user agent unfamiliar with web publications would have no idea what to do with a JSON file.
+But a user can point their browser at an HTML file, and the browser can render it.
+Even if no new features of web publications are implemented in that browser, or shimmed, the user can read the publication.

 ## Rules